sebnyberg/imgcrop/README.md

 For concurrent cropping performance, IO uring can help with asynchronously reading from many images at once while minimizing byte copying between user and kernel space.

 I haven't had a usecase for io_uring yet so looking forward to learning what it can and cannot do.

-### Tiling

-Tiling is the only way to work with very very large images.
-However, tiling an image increases implementation and storage complexity significantly.
-I'll look into whether this approach is necessary.

 ### mmap and madvise